Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Propagation: Seed soaked in water for 24 hours before planting in spring; root cuttings taken in winter.

-Uses: Ornamental, hedge or screen, bird garden if male and female shrubs are present.
+Uses: Ornamental, hedge or screen.
 A lemonade-type drink can be made from the fruit which can also be eaten fresh.

 Comments